jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 The text of your tweet will immediately show up on Twitter as a tweet from your account.

 But what if you want to pre-schedule a tweet?
+What if you want to run the above command not now, but later?
 You'll need to set up a <a href="https://en.wikipedia.org/wiki/Cron">cron job</a>.

 <em>(2) Setting up a cron job</em>